Seiko 7A28 Collector’s Guide

 The original Seiko 7A28-7000 watch went by a few names in addition to its reference number.
 On the watch is written “Speedmaster,” which perhaps today Omega would have an issue with.
 Sometimes, the watch was also labelled and known as the Seiko Chronograph Sport 100, as explained below.
 The caseback has a small waves logo which looks like Seiko dive watch logo, even though the Seiko 7A28-7000 was clearly not a diver.
 On the wrist, the matte light gray aluminum and steel case is cool-looking but, of course, highly avant-garde.
 It feels large for a period timepiece but isn’t too large at all by today’s standards.
 Of course, you have the unique “up-down” chronograph pusher and an additional pusher, as well as the crown for the watch on its left-side.

-The Speedmaster Sports 100 series as Seiko named them, were a huge boost for the image of Seiko.
+The Speedmaster Sports 100 series as Seiko named them, was a huge boost for the image of Seiko.
 They managed to combine the traditional appeal of the analogue watch with the dynamism of the digital-era counterpart.
 Giugiaro’s aesthetic and design sensibilities were particularly well suited to mass and popular culture.
-They were designs highly functional, unusual and ground breaking and that reflected the 1980’s era, however they are still classically futuristic even after 33 years.
+They were designs highly functional, unusual and groundbreaking and that reflected the 1980’s era, however, they are still classically futuristic even after 33 years.

 The 7A28-7000 series had an unparalleled configuration of function buttons (start/reset/stop) which were always accessible despite the angle of the watch in relation to the wrist and easily operated even when wearing motorcycle gloves.

 The only similarly styled watch was designed by Roger Tallon in 1974 (Mach 2000 by Lip).